CiscoSteve42/Notes/FreeBSD/info.md

 It's JUST different enough from Linux
 -------------------------------------
-Updating regularly throughout my BSD journey
+Updating regularly throughout my BSD journey.

+The sad part is how many times I've tried to !! just to sigh and ctrl+A

 Install packages on FreeBSD: